From hiking to hunting, this Garmin model offers practical and emergency functions in the palm of your hand.

 No compass feature.

-If you're comfortable with a model that does not display your location on-screen, this compact GPS helps you lighten your load, making it a great pick for long backpacking trips.
+If you're comfortable with a model that does not display your location on-screen, this compact GPS is a great pick for long backpacking trips.
 Syncs with your phone to display your location via the Garmin Earthmate app.
-Can be used to send text messages with a subscription.
+Can be used to send text messages with subscription.

 Can take a long time to find a GPS signal when powered on.
 Some issues with message delivery.